-“Residents of Varosha”, 2017, installation:
+“Residents of Varosha”, 2017, installation

 “Residents”, exprerimental film, duration: 7 min.

-objects (foam rubber and organic glass)
+a photo-collage and objects (foam rubber, sea shells, organic glass)

 T-shirts with drawings: 6 pieces (in collaboration with Lukrecija Balbierytė, Karolina Bartoševič, Anastasija Diukova, Lada Moskalenko, Julija Skobeleva and Gabija Sperskaitė)

 Inčiūraitė proposes to draw our attention to the importance of the “composting” process, actively articulated by the philosopher Donna Haraway.
 It provides the possibility for the renewal of the “depleted earth”.
 Biodegradable waste laid in thin layers slowly rots, and due to these natural decaying processes, compost is formed.
 In this case, decay becomes a precondition for new life, and composting for the philosopher becomes an excellent example of defining ongoingness, which continues the relevant theories of becoming in the philosophical discourse.
 She places the emphasis on collectively created systems having no boundaries (sympoiesis), as opposed to self-reproductive systems (autopoiesis).
 Taking into account the massive problems of the ecosystem caused by human activity, Donna Haraway criticises posthumanism, although she herself has contributed significantly to developing this concept, and invites us to “compost”, to take part in collective action conducive to regeneration.